 Because a weeping willow's brittle branches break off easily in windy areas, installing a fence or windbreak may be necessary if wind is an issue in your location.
 Weeping willows tolerate almost any kind of soil that doesn't dry out quickly.
 The tree reaches 30 to 50 feet tall, and its canopy is equally wide, so it isn't suitable for a small lawn.
 It has a shallow but very large root system that can invade water and septic system lines.
 Between the massive root system and the branches hanging down to the ground, a willow tree can take over a yard quickly.

 Grass and other plants grow poorly beneath a weeping willow's arching branches, but laying a 2- to 4-inch-thick layer of mulch on the soil surface below the tree helps prevent soil moisture loss.
 Leave a 3- to 4-inch space between the trunk and the mulch.
 Water your weeping willow regularly during dry weather if it isn't near a pond, creek or other consistent water source.
 Keeping the soil moist, but not soggy, at all times results in the tree's best growth.

+Part of weeping willow tree care is cleaning up the branches.
 The long, draping weeping willow branches require annual pruning to keep them off the ground.
 Cut back the branches to the desired length with pruning shears in late winter or early spring.
 Prune out damaged branches any time.
 Disinfecting pruning shears before pruning and after trimming diseased wood prevents the spread of plant diseases and pests.
 Wiping the pruning shears with a cloth that was soaked in isopropyl alcohol disinfects them.
-Weeping willow sheds a lot, necessitating regular cleanup.
+Weeping willows shed a lot, necessitating regular cleanup.
 Fallen leaves, whiplike branches and catkins are the common debris.
 Rake under the tree regularly to remove the debris.